ExalDraen/python-libsolace/README.md

 This means that any cluster can host any number of environments combined without conflicting resources.
-Therefore, whenever you see '%s' in the name of a VPN, User or Profile in the CMDB data, the CMDBClient should string substitute the environment name into the string. e.g. '%s_myVpn' % environmentName.
+Therefore, whenever you see '%s' in the name of a VPN, User, Profile or any other CI in the CMDB data, the CMDBClient will resolve the final name by substituting the environment name into the string. e.g. '%s_myVpn' % environmentName.

 See libsolace/plugins/CMDBClient.py